Buddy Matthews: Storyline with Seth Rollins (2020–2021)

 Starting 2020, Murphy began to work with Seth Rollins under the character of his disciple, winning the WWE Raw Tag Team Championship.
 On 7 February, his ring name was shortened back to simply Murphy after he requested when WWE producer Michael Hayes told him the name Buddy sounds too friendly.
 Murphy and Rollins successfully defended their titles against The Street Profits at Super ShowDown on 27 February, but eventually lost the titles to them in a rematch on 2 March episode of Raw.
 Their reign ended at 42 days.
 Murphy and Rollins failed to reclaim the championship from the team at Elimination Chamber six days later.

 In May, Murphy and Rollins started a feud with Rey Mysterio and his family, as well as Aleister Black.
 At Payback, Murphy and Rollins lost to Mysterio and his son Dominik Mysterio, after Murphy accidentally kicked Rollins, costing them the match.
 On 15 September episode of Raw, Rollins attacked Murphy after Murphy cost Rollins in a steel cage match against Dominik, leading to Murphy getting closer with Rey Mysterio's daughter, Aalyah.
 As part of the 2020 Draft in October, Murphy was drafted to the SmackDown brand.
 The storyline continued when after Aalyah kissed Murphy.
 On 13 November episode of SmackDown, Murphy turned on Rollins, thus turning him face.
 Murphy defeated Rollins the following week on SmackDown to end the feud.
 The love storyline between Murphy and Aalyah was dropped shortly after, and Murphy was taken off television.
 Murphy returned on 5 March 2021 episode of SmackDown, trying to reunite with Seth Rollins against Cesaro to which Rollins rebuffed.
 Murphy then lost a match against Cesaro.
 Murphy's last WWE appearance took place on 9 April 2021, WrestleMania Edition of SmackDown in the André the Giant Memorial Battle Royal having been eliminated by King Corbin.
 On 2 June 2021, Murphy was released from his WWE contract.

 Independent circuit (2021–present)

+On 11 September 2021, Murphy, now going by Buddy Matthews, made his first post-WWE appearance at Pennsylvania Premiere Wrestling (PPW), where he defeated Facade and JT Dunn in a three-way match.

+In 2022, Matthews returned to Melbourne City Wrestling (MCW)a in the Ballroom Brawl event, winning the right to face Mitch Waterman for the MCW World Heavyweight Championship.
+Matthews then defeated Mitch Waterman to win his second MCW World Heavyweight Championship, at The House Always Wins event in 2023 before losing the title to Slex in 2024.

+New Japan Pro-Wrestling (2021–2022)

-On 16 October 2021, a video aired during NJPW Strong announcing that Murphy, now going by "Buddy Matthews", would make his New Japan Pro-Wrestling (NJPW) debut at the Battle in the Valley event on 13 November.
-At the event, he lost to Kazuchika Okada.
+On 16 October 2021, a video aired during NJPW Strong announcing that Matthews,would make his New Japan Pro-Wrestling (NJPW) debut at the Battle in the Valley event on 13 November, where he lost toKazuchika Okada.
+Matthews would continue to appear on Strong in 2022, facing the likes of Ren Narita and Yuya Uemura.

+Major League Wrestling (2022)

 On 21 January 2022, Matthews wrestled for Major League Wrestling (MLW) at their Blood & Thunder event, losing to TJP.

-In 2022, Matthews returned to Melbourne City Wrestling in the Ballroom Brawl event, winning the right to face Mitch Waterman for the MCW World Heavyweight Championship.
-Matthews then defeated Mitch Waterman to win his second MCW World Heavyweight Championship, at The House Always Wins event.